PGY1 Ambualatory care HIV

 Electives may be added based on available resources and resident interest

-The majority of the year will consist of ambulatory care experiences in a variety of patient populations, including adult patients living with HIV/AIDS.
-The three 4-week blocks at One Community Health will focus on different objectives within the residency .
+The majority of the year will consist of ambulatory care experiences in a variety of patient populations with an emphasis in adult patients living with HIV/AIDS and patients that are systematically disenfranchised.
 In direct patient care roles, the resident will provide patient education, initiate or recommend therapeutic interventions, provide drug monitoring, perform medication reconciliation across transitions of care, and provide drug information.
 Acute care experience is an additional component of the residency.
 The resident will perform similar tasks with the addition of participating in daily rounds.

 Program Structure

 The PGY1 Pharmacy residency is a full-time, one-year commitment, beginning mid-June and ending on June 30 the following year.
-Clearance to start work by UC Davis Health Employee Health and a Human Resources orientation meeting must be completed prior to the first scheduled day of orientation.
+Clearance to start work by UC Davis Health Employee Health and Human Resources must be completed prior to the first scheduled day of orientation.

 Calendar of Activities: